Generators

 Adapters (kick g adapter) do not support --module because they configure app-wide lifecycle hooks and are not scoped to a single module.

-When --module is used, each artifact type maps to a folder based on the project pattern:
+When --module is used, each artifact type maps to a folder inside the module's flat layout:

 | Generator | Module folder |